We are a Team of Deaf and Hearing Counsellors & Psychotherapists

 Sue was born Deaf using BSL as her first language.
-She is an integrative therapist with extensive experience working with abuse, physical, emotional and psychological, she also works with anger management and how to manage anger.
+She is an integrative therapist with extensive experience working with abuse, physical, emotional and psychological, she specialisis working with clients who have mental health issues including anger, deaf identity, relationships, depression and anxiety.
 Sue understands from experience specific issues related to deafness.

 Jill has worked with Deaf clients for may years, she uses BSL, SSE and oral lip reading for communication.
 She focuses on what is happening in your life and through this increase your understanding and awareness of your situation.
 The main basis of her approach is Transactional Analysis (TA).
 TA can be used as a cognitive-behavioural style approach and a more relational approach with clients.